-With video tutorials, the pace can be controlled, repeated over again and again and new methods can be looked into to clear concepts.
-Shy students or those who lag behind in concepts can easily catch up with these video tutorials.
+With video lectures, the pace can be controlled, repeated over again and again and new methods can be looked into to clear concepts.
+Shy students or those who lag behind in concepts can easily catch up with these video lectures.

 Traditionally books are filled with lots of information and very fewer pictures.
 Because of this, the concepts remain mostly theoretical and students might not be able to get visual imagery of the concept.
 This gets addressed in video tutorials beautifully as the concepts are explained in video formats.
 It enables a student to get a whole around perspective on the topic and visualize it.